pipelinelabo/datalaiq-wiki/api/websocket-render-responses.md

 ## Render Store Limits

-Note that Gravwell has limits in place to prevent users from consuming too much disk space with query results.
+Note that DatalaiQ has limits in place to prevent users from consuming too much disk space with query results.
 By default, searches can generate a maximum 1GB of output; this is configurable through the `Render-Store-Limit` parameter in `gravwell.conf`.
 Once the limit is exceeded, the renderer will stop storing results, but will otherwise allow the search to complete.

 All search socket response messages may contain the fields `OverLimit` and `LimitDroppedRange`.
 OverLimit is a boolean, set to true if the search results exceeded the limits.
 LimitDroppedRange indicates what, if any, time range of results has been dropped.